zkincaid/duet/bench/README.md

 * bitprecise: bit-precise variation of the Termination suite, minus two benchmarks for which Ultimate Automizer was able to prove non-termination (java_AG313 and SyntaxSupportPointer01-3).
+* termination-linear: check termination for non-recursive, terminating benchmarks where there exists linear abstractions of the original loops that terminate.